Take Note

 This section gives guidance for Corrosive Deadlegs.

-The table below helps to explain the different types of Deadlegs.
+The table below indicated the RBI approach applicable to the type of Deadleg.

 Type of DL | Mode | How is it managed | RBI Components in IMS | Comments |